fbpx

 The Parental Choice Tax Credit affords families the opportunity to select the most suitable educational institution for their children.

-Tax credits are determined based on the household income from the second year prior to the tax credit (which means the 2022 Adjusted Gross Income for the 2024 tax credit).
-Families with income below $150,000 will have first priority for tax credits.
+Tax credits are determined based on household income from the second year prior to the tax credit (which means the 2023 Adjusted Gross Income for the 2025 tax credit).
+Families with incomes below $150,000 will have first priority for tax credits.
 The tax credit will be given in two parts, with each installment being half of the tax credit the family is eligible for.
-The specific dates for these installments have not yet been announced.

-The amount of the tax credit is dependent upon a family’s Adjusted Gross Income.
+The amount of the tax credit is dependent on a family’s Adjusted Gross Income.
 The amount available per child per year is as follows:

 • $7500 for family incomes below $75,000